This Is How Online Shoppers Are Securing Their Package Deliveries This Holiday Season

 Another plus: it’s insulated so that if you’re planning a holiday feast you can get food delivered without worrying about whether it will spoil or freeze before you can get it in the fridge.

 Many people are simply making sure there’s always someone home to open the door and grab parcels right as they are delivered.
-With the pandemic forcing many to work from home, this option is more reasonable this year than most, especially if you have kids that are homeschooling.
+With many people working from home, this option is reasonable.

 That said, it’s not very convenient if you live alone or are out of the house often for work or play.
 That’s doubly true if someone in the family is always being left out of something—like Christmas tree shopping—just to sit around and wait for a truck to arrive.